Students can now study for the ACA CTA Joint Programme as part of the Level 7 Apprenticeship.

 What does the funding cover?

-Funding can be put towards tuition fees, learning materials and fees incurred for the first attempt of the end-point assessment exams.
+Funding can be put towards tuition fees, learning materials and fees incurred for the training for the first attempt of the EPA Case Study exam.
 Resits and exemption fees are not covered by the funding.
-As neither the CTA nor the ACA are mandated qualifications for the Level 7 apprenticeship, funding cannot be drawn down for ICAEW or CIOT registration/annual fees, or exam fees for the on-programme assessment.
+As neither the CTA nor the ACA are mandated qualifications for the Level 7 apprenticeship, funding cannot be drawn down for ICAEW or CIOT registration/annual fees, or exam fees for the OPA phase of the apprenticeship.

 What is the difference between standard ACA-CTA training and the Level 7 apprenticeship?